barchstien/garden-reporter/collector/README.md

  * created a profile v3, with mostly default value
  |--> if still loose connection after 2 days,
       tie J2 Din to Batt-
+ * Added a Capacitor across batt +/-
+   ... but should be ceriamic instead of electrolitique ... and there should be more of it
+ * What about trying with boost mode disabled ?

 # Deploy